Click on the links within this brief outline for first hand accounts by

 countries under threat from the Red Army.
 Later in 1921 she served with

-the 1st Destroyer Flotilla in the Atlantic and Mediterranean.
-In April
+the 1st Destroyer Flotilla in the Atlantic and Mediterranean. in July

 1928 while in reserve she was renamed HMS Vimy, with pennant number D33, to